 To further examine excess mortality in the Infant Health risk period, an analysis was conducted to determine risk factors associated with infant death among infants 28 days and older.
 Maternal demographic factors, smoking during pregnancy, adequacy of prenatal care, breastfeeding status at hospital discharge, and trimester prenatal care began were all examined.
-Smoking during pregnancy had the greatest impact on overall risk of infant death during this time period.
-One percent of infant deaths were attributable to smoking during pregnancy.
+Not receiving prenatal care during the first trimester had the greatest impact on overall risk of infant death during this time period.
+About 5 percent of infant deaths were attributable to not receiving prenatal care during the first trimester.